1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsYouth Development Through Employment Training Grant is sponsored by The McNeely Foundation.
-Empowers middle and high school youth on the East Side of St. Paul, Minnesota, by providing quality community-based youth employment and job training programs.
+Empowers middle and high school youth on the East Side of St. Paul, Minnesota, through quality community-based youth employment and job training programs.

 Get alerted about grants like this